 Calculate Google Drive Folder Size Using `rclone`

 Google Drive lacks a very basic feature: calculating folder size.
 There is no solution in the web interface to view the total size of a given directory.
-There are a couple of dubious looking online “folder size analyzers” request access permissions to your Google Drive and offer you the basic functionality of calculating folder size.
-While those apps, have a legitimate need for access permission to your account, you may consider given those permissions to random apps a questionable decision.
+There are a couple of dubious-looking online “folder size analyzers” that request access permissions to your Google Drive and offer you the basic functionality of calculating folder size.
+While those apps have a legitimate need for access permissions to your account, you may consider giving those permissions to random apps a questionable decision.

-The (very) useful tool rclone, which provides rsync like interface to many cloud storage providers, implements this functionality.
+The (very) useful tool rclone, which provides an rsync-like interface to many cloud storage providers, implements this functionality.
 After configuring rclone to work with your Google Drive, use the size command to determine the size of a given folder:

 $ rclone size "gdrive:Pictures/"